 While neither Azamara or Oceania are particularly strong in the evening entertainment department, Azamara has a slight edge.
-That's because they only hire cruise directors who are also entertainers that can star in their own shows.
+That's because they only hire cruise directors who are also entertainers who can star in their own shows.
 This gives a bit more choice in the programming throughout the voyage, and some of the cruise directors are quite talented performers.

 Choose Oceania if you like to gamble onboard.

-Azamara ships do not have a casino, so if you like to play slots or hit the tables, you'll need to book with Oceania instead.
+Azamara ships do not have casinos, so if you like to play slots or hit the tables, you'll need to book with Oceania instead.
 The casinos aren't huge but they do offer table games such as craps, roulette, poker and blackjack as well as slots.
 Oceania's gaming venues are part of the Casinos At Sea Rewards Program.

 Neither Oceania nor Azamara is a good choice for families traveling with children.
 Neither have kids clubs onboard and, for the most part, they don't offer any child-specific programming.